Pilothouse-App/Pilothouse/README.md

 # DockerBox
-*A lightweight local development stack using Docker*
+*A lightweight PHP, MySQL and NGINX development stack using Docker*

 ### What Is It?